 - Mission Trips – There is so much faith development that happens organically on mission trips that just can not be replicated in anyway.
 Every youth should strive to attend at least one mission trip.
 We offer a trip to Tillamook OR to work with Habitat for Humanity and other organizations.

-High school youth group consists of games, service projects, worship, and small group bible study.
+Youth group consists of games, service projects, worship, and small group bible study.
 Activities that we have done in the past include, Fear factor night, Family Feud, bowling, ice skating, Pump it up, photo scavenger hunts, making blankets for Children’s hospital, and much more.
-At the end of each night the youth break into small groups, read a bible passage, and have a discussion that is either relevant to the activity they just participated in our something going on in the world or at church.
 This is a great time for youth to continue to have a place in the congregation that is theirs.

 Mission trips / Youth events